HistoriaOffical/historiaj-x16rv2/README.md

 |--------|-----------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|---------|
 | master | [![Tests](https://github.com/dashevo/dashj/workflows/Java%20CI/badge.svg?branch=master)](https://github.com/dashevo/dashj/actions) | [![codecov](https://codecov.io/gh/dashevo/dashj/branch/master/graph/badge.svg)](https://codecov.io/gh/dashevo/android-dpp) | N/A     |

-### Welcome to dashj
+### Welcome to historiaj

-The dashj library is a Java implementation of the Dash protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Dash Core.
+The dashj library is a Java implementation of the Historia protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Historia Core.
 It comes with full documentation and some example apps showing how to use it.

 This branch is up to date with bitcoinj (https://github.com/bitcoinj/bitcoinj) 0.15.10.